-- have a firm consistent surface on a constant plane without gradient change.
+- Have a firm consistent surface on a constant plane without gradient or surface type change.
 This includes court and run-off zones.
-NOTE: Outdoor netball can only be played on asphalt or acrylic surfaced courts (not synthetic grass). - not pose a trip or slip hazard in either the court or run-off zones. - comply with the current Slip Resistance Classification (see over). - be fit for purpose, for both sports.
+Note: Outdoor netball can only be played on asphalt or acrylic surfaced courts (not synthetic grass or bare concrete). - Not pose a trip or slip hazard in either the court or run-off zones. - Comply with the current Slip Resistance Classification (see over).